 For better snapping a value between 2-5 is recommended.

-This specifies the number of iteration of the overall snapping algorithm.
+This specifies the number of iterations of the overall snapping algorithm.
 Higher values lead to better mesh quality, more equidistant mesh but longer meshing time.

 A value of 300 is recommended.